mea-lab/VisionMD-DesktopApp-BackEnd/README.md

 # VisionMD BackEnd

+THIS IS AN ARCHIVED REPOSITORY.
+PLEASE GO TO https://github.com/mea-lab/VisionMD-DesktopApp TO SEE THE NEW UP TO DATE REPOSITORY.

 This repository holds the source code for the backend of the VisionMD Desktop App.
 Below is documentation for developing, building and testing the backend server of VisionMD.

 ## Prerequisites